 A. It depends how long the audio file you give me is and how much tidying up it needs.
 The initial edit of a 30min track can take 2-3 hours.
 A 60min track can take 4-5 hours.
 I give a 48 hour turn around time for urgent work.

-Q. I don't think I can commit to making an episode every week.
+Q. Do I need to make an episode every week?

-A. And that's completely fine!
-Your podcast needs to fit into your schedule.
+A. There are no hard and fast rules to podcasting.
+The best advice is to make sure your podcast fits into your schedule.
 Some podcasters produce bi-monthly or monthly shows.
 And others do shorter episodes.